 Nick Bellissimo, PhD

 I am an Associate Professor in the School of Nutrition at Ryerson University.
-My research focuses on the physiological and environmental factors that contribute to appetite and energy imbalances in children with the goal of providing a foundation for advice on diet composition, physical activity, and environment in preventing and managing overeating in.
+My research focuses on the physiological and environmental factors that contribute to appetite and energy imbalances in children with the goal of providing a foundation for advice on diet composition, physical activity, and environment in preventing and managing overeating.
 I am the recipient of the Dean’s Scholarly, Research and Creative Activity Award (2017), Sue Williams Excellence in Teaching Award (2016), and Dean’s Teaching Award (2014).
 I am also a member of several journal editorial boards, scientific adviser to government agencies and institutes, and the food industry.

 Jennifer Lee, BSc